Evolutionary psychology of parenting: Gender differences

-Female/maternal role
+Maternal role

 According to the parental investment theory, mothers are inclined to provide optimal care for their offspring due to the certainty of a genetic relationship.
 In regards to this, polyandry is rare in most societies as women will not take more than one husband in order to ensure the father with knowledge of the child's paternity and assistance with future care of their child from the father.
 Brain circuitry also evolved to favor monogamous attachment around the same time that our ancestors developed upright bipedal abilities.
 The development of upright movement led to the development of females caring for their children by carrying infants in their arms instead of on their backs.

 Holding their infants in their arms led to greater bonds between mother and child.
 Upright bipedal abilities also developed stronger pairing-bonds between males and females as it became easier for males to protect just one female on the land instead of multiple females as they had done while living in trees.
 Natural selection favored males and females who had genes regulated towards forming pair-bonds because their young were more likely to survive, and brain circuitry gradually evolved to include attachment in parenting styles.

 Women have adapted the ability to recognize infant facial expression of emotion, most especially negative emotion.
 This adaptation allows for the primary caretaker to develop a bond with their child leading to secure attachment during development.
 The "tend-and-befriend" hypothesis, which allows for the mother to care for and protect the child during detrimental situations, ensures offspring survival.
 Women are also able to create and maintain social networks that offer social protection for their offspring.

 Grandmothers have evolved mechanisms that allow them to invest in their grandchildren.
 Menopause might be an adaptation for older women to invest in care of their offspring and their children's offspring.
 A desire to improve inclusive fitness allows grandmothers, especially maternal grandmothers, to invest the most since they are guaranteed that the child carries their genes.
 Aunts will also invest more than uncles.
 Specifically maternal aunts will invest more than paternal aunts.